-A stable surface is essential.
-However, there is a difference between ‘stable’ and ‘harsh’.
-Because it’s almost always level, concrete may seem like the ideal surface onto which to put your trampoline.
-It isn’t.
-The force of bouncing onto very hard ground can be damaging to your Vuly’s frame and legs.
+At Vuly, we get this question regularly.
+The short answer is no. Concrete may seem like the ideal surface on which to put your trampoline, but the force of bouncing into the hard ground can be damaging to your trampoline's frame and legs.

-Concrete also prevents you from securing your trampoline to the ground using our Anchor Kit and ensuring that it doesn’t move in inclement weather.
-The ideal surface for setup is firm grass.
-If you won’t be securing it to the ground, commercial sand, rubber or wood chip is also acceptable.
+Concrete also prevents you from securing your trampoline to the ground using an Anchor Kit, ensuring that it doesn’t move in inclement weather.

-While a shady area is ideal, never place your trampoline directly under or beside a tree.
-Not only could falling debris damage your trampoline’s net, poles and mat, branches could also cause injury if they drop of if a bouncer jumps into them.
+Whilst it’s tempting to place your trampoline under shade or near trees.
+It is not recommended that this is done.
+Not only could falling debris damage your trampoline’s net, poles, and mat, branches could also cause injury if they drop on top of a bouncer.